dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 The size of the Simplex in the AmoebaFitter is by default 1.
-When your x-data is  very much larger (or smaller) than 1 and you set your startValues accordingly,  you might want to adapt the size of the Simplex too.
+When your x-data is  very much larger (or smaller) than 1 and you set your startValues accordingly,  you might want to adapt the size of the simplex too.
 In extreme cases the 1 vanishes in the precision of the startValues and the  simplex is frozen in some dimension(s).
-Use setSimplex( startValues, sizeSimplex ).
+Use AmoebaFitter.fit( data, size=simplexsize ).

 + **&chi;<sup>2</sup> is zero.**<br>
 This can only happen when the data fit the